Back to Start Here

 Many expats explore structural scenarios before committing to application timing.

-You may wish to explore possible borrowing scenarios before deciding when to proceed.
+You may wish to map possible borrowing scenarios — including how foreign income shading, currency, and repatriation timing may interact — before deciding when to proceed.

 When Execution Is Required